 If you are unsuccessful for the World-Wide Destinations, you can submit a new application for a European Partner, but you CAN’T submit application forms for both at the same time.

 Hand in your completed application to the Student Hub for both Erasmus and Worldwide institutions.

 Application form for World-Wide destinations are also available from here:

 Application form for European / ERASMUS destinations are also available here.

 And Finally, START YOUR EXCHANGE!

-After successfully completing year one and two of your degree, students on the International Business degree can spend one whole academic year studying abroad at one of our partner institutions.
-After this you will return to Manchester to complete the final year of your degree.
-If you pass enough credits you will be awarded your degree ‘with Exchange’ (please see question 10 for more information regarding credits).
+After successfully completing year the first two years of your degree, students can spend one whole academic year studying abroad at one of our partner institutions.
+After this, you will return to Manchester to complete the final year of your degree.
+If you pass sufficient credits, you will be awarded your degree "with Exchange".

 |Australia||Deakin University||International Office|

 |Australia||University of Newcastle||International Office|